 Information about the following events is featured in this article:

 Talking Stick Festival in 2020

-In 2020 the Talking Stick Festival runs from February 18th to February 29th in Vancouver (on the traditional un-ceded territories of the Coast Salish People).
-In its 19th year, the 2020 festival feature artists from across the country and events at various venues.
+Last year the Talking Stick Festival ran from February 18th to February 29th in Vancouver (on the traditional un-ceded territories of the Coast Salish People).
+In its 19th year, the 2020 festival featured artists from across the country and events at various venues.

-To give you an idea of what to expect in 2021, below is a list of events on the 2020 schedule.
+To give you an idea of what to expect in 2021, below is a list of events that was on the 2020 schedule.

 Each year many of the events take place at the Roundhouse in Yaletown, although others take place at various other venues around town.

 Wax hoks en Shqalawin Gala

-Wax hoks en Shqalawin means “Open Your Hearts” and it’s both the name and theme for the gala celebration kicking off the Talking Stick Festival for 2020.
-The event takes place at the Roundhouse at 181 Roundhouse Mews and includes entertainment and a buffet dinner.
+Wax hoks en Shqalawin means “Open Your Hearts” and it’s both the name and theme for the gala celebration that kicked off the Talking Stick Festival for 2020.
+The event took place at the Roundhouse at 181 Roundhouse Mews and included entertainment and a buffet dinner.

-The cost is $45 for adults and $35 for students and seniors (plus service charges).
+The cost was $45 for adults and $35 for students and seniors (plus service charges).